-Here’s a video I made during a secondary school volcano outreach event at the University of Bristol:
+Here’s a video I made during a secondary school volcano outreach event at the University of Bristol in 2014:

 “I’m A Scientist, Get Me Out Of Here!”

 “I’m A Scientist, Get Me Out Of Here!” is an X-Factor style science competition where competing students are judged by enthusiastic school children.
 The competitors are slowly voted out until just one scientist remains.
-I took part in this excellent project in the Autumn of 2013 and came out on top.
+I took part in this project in the Autumn of 2013 and came out on top.
 You can read more about my experiences here and here.
 I also have a legacy profile page from when I took part – you can check it out here (though it’s from 2013, so things have changed a bit since then…).

 Pint of Science

 How do you bring cutting-edge research to the masses?
-You present it to them at their local with their favourite drink in hand.
-Pint of Science was an international science festival delivering engaging science talks and demonstrations in pubs across 6 countries, 21 cities and 3 nights.
-I headed up the Bristol based Earth Sciences team.
+You present it to them at their local pub with their favourite drink in hand.
+Pint of Science is an international science festival delivering engaging science talks and demonstrations in pubs across 6 countries, 21 cities and 3 nights.
+I headed up the Bristol based Earth Sciences team in 2013-2014.